Fed survey finds most holding up OK, but wide disparities

 But among those who lost a job or suffered cuts in hours, 51% said they were at least OK financially.
 More than a third of job losers did not expect to be able to fully pay their bills.
 But 91% anticipated being rehired.

-COVID-19 has revealed troubling gaps in economic security regarding the employment and health care.
+COVID-19 has revealed troubling gaps in economic security regarding employment and health care.

 The Fed survey found that 63% of college graduates worked entirely from home, while just 20% of high school graduates did so.
 This is a dramatic change from October 2019, when only 7% of people with jobs at an employer were working from home.
 College-educated workers were also in a better position to take leave from their jobs than those with only high school diplomas.